plungepool/wiki-dot-plungepool-dot-dev/src/bonsai.md

 ### rosemary

-- Propagated in Mar 2025 from cuttings in garden.
+- Propagated in Mar 2025 from three cuttings in garden.
 - **Styling notes:** Club president has a beautiful rosemary bonsai that he brings to meetings sometimes, and it smells like heaven when it gets trimmed.
+After growing for a while will move each cutting to its own pot for further development.
 - **Last repotting - Late Mar 2025**
 - **Sunlight - Full sun**
 - **Growing season:** Year-round.